MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 ### View log files

 You can use the `-logfile ~/path/to/log.log` argument for Unity when starting your game server.
 This will cause the logs to be written to a file instead of to the terminal.
-This will means recent logs wont show up in `screen -r`.
+This will means recent logs won't show up in `screen -r`.

-- you can use the `tail` command to view the the end of the log file
+- you can use the `tail` command to view the end of the log file

 ```sh
 tail -n 50 ./server.log
 ```
 - you can use the `-n` argument to set how many lines to show

-- you can use the `-f` argument follow the end of the file stream showing you any new logs that are written to the file in real time.
+- you can use the `-f` argument to follow the end of the file stream showing you any new logs that are written to the file in real-time.
 You will need to press `CTRL + C` to exit follow mode